ilya40umov/KotLink/README.md

 ### Overview

-KotLink works by letting people install a tiny browser extension (which is not even necessary in case of Vivaldi) that activates when the person first types **go** in the address bar and then presses **space**.
+KotLink works by letting people install a tiny browser extension that activates when the person first types **go** in the address bar and then presses **space**.
 While activated, the extension is providing autocomplete based on the database of aliases, and after the user has hit **enter**, it will redirect the user to the actual URL that matches the provided alias.